Quintessence-dominated cyclic universe with negative cosmological constant: Scale-invariance gravity

+where $r$, $\theta$, $\phi$ are comoving coordinates, $a(t)$ is the scale factor, $t$ is time, $\kappa$ is either $0$, $-1$ or $+1$ for flat, open and closed universe respectively.
+Applying the transformation Eq.~(\ref{conf}) to the Robertson-Walker metric results in the following modified equations for a Universe made up of scalar, spin-zero, massive particles.

 where $\lambda^2=e^Q$, the ordinary FLRW equations can be obtained for $\lambda=1$.
-As has been pointed out in \cite{basic}, the extra terms in these modified equations appear as an acceleration in cosmic expansion.
-In this work, we consider only the observationally supported flat case \cite{flatt}.
-While in \cite{basic} a universe with zero cosmological constant has been considered, We will be considering a more general case of a time-dependent cosmological constant $\Lambda(t)$ \cite{21,kholopov1,Nojiri:2021iko}.
-A model for the varying $\Lambda$ has been proposed in \cite{21} as
+As has been pointed out in Ref.~\cite{basic}, the extra terms in these modified equations appear as an acceleration in cosmic expansion.
+In this work, we consider only the observationally supported flat case \cite{flatt,nas222}.
+While in Ref.~\cite{basic} a universe with zero cosmological constant has been considered, we consider a more general case of a time-dependent cosmological constant $\Lambda(t)$.
+Some decay laws of $\Lambda$ have been suggested in Ref.~\cite{decaylaws} as